ycrc/ycrc.github.io/docs/ai/miniconda-multigpu.md

 It covers both:

-- single-node multi-GPU usage
+- Single-node multi-GPU usage
-- multi-node multi-GPU usage
+- Multi-node multi-GPU usage

 !!!
 Note
     Requesting multiple GPUs will not ensure your job runs faster or that your workflow will use all of the GPUs requested.